MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/AIShell/developer/create-ollama-agent.md

 ```

 > [!IMPORTANT]
-> Be sure to check you are on the latest version from the Nuget gallery.
+> Be sure to check you are on the latest version from the NuGet gallery.

 ### Step 3: Implement the agent class